 The Bottom Line

 Tradelines are a legal and legitimate way to boost your credit short-term and help you qualify for loans, mortgages, and other types of credit.
-However, you should consider your long-term options to improve your credit.
+However, you should consider your long-term options to improve your credit such as enlisting a credit repair service.

 Looking for more information on improving your finances?
 Look to our reputable services here.